JaneliaSciComp/modular-devices/README.md

 action and methods may or may not return a value.
 Parameters and return values can be any JSON type, including objects with key/value pairs, arrays with an ordered collection of values, strings, numbers, booleans, or null.
 Fields are used for storing data in the device.
+Interrupts are used for triggering actions externally and internally.

 Server methods may be triggered by changes on the local device, such as timers expiring, buttons pressed, encoders turned, or through a GUI